itdesign-at/gomon/README.md

 # gomon
-CheckValue, packs, etc. in golang
+golang libs for WATCH IT integration